TristenYim/LabsAP/README.md

 ### Other IDE users

 I would imagine the process is similar to the process for IntelliJ.
+Sorry that I do not have more specific instructions.